a single unit

-at first glace, this doesn’t seem to fit the criteria for a true passive-aggressive note — observe the absence of faux niceties like “please” or “thanks!!!”– but the pseudo-helpful clarification (”this means pants + shirts as a single unit…”) help inch it just over the line.
+At first glace, this notice — from an auto shop somewhere between New York and Atlantic City — doesn’t seem to fit the criteria for a passive-aggressive note (observe the absence of faux niceties like “please” or “thanks!!!”), but the pseudo-helpful clarification (“this means pants + shirts as a single unit…”) helps inch it just over the line.

-FILED UNDER: "helpful" advice · attire · jersey · office · whiteboard
+FILED UNDER: "helpful" advice · attire · New Jersey · obnoxious definition · office · whiteboard

 • #1 rrpa